DIY Outdoor Curtains From Drop Cloths

 • Heavy washers to weight your curtains.
 I used 4 per panel (2 in each pocket).

-How to make DIY Outdoor Curtains from Drop Cloths
+How to make DIY Outdoor Patio Curtains from Drop Cloths

 Step 1: Take measurements in your space